SEEING, SENSING, THINKING

 Masterclasses are designed for south-west based professional artists.

-Masterclasses are first available to book for our Artist Members, who receive a priority booking period of 3 days from Wed 31 March.
+Masterclasses are first available to book for our Artist Members, who received a priority booking period of 3 days from Wed 31 March.

 It is free to become an Artist Member, and you can do so by emailing an introduction of yourself, where you live and your practice to email@example.com